 “Make her find drug connection.”

-Katya cocks her head, “Sister has good idea, that is how we will do it.”
+Katya cocks her head, “Sister has good idea.”

 Ellen found fresh catfish at the store, she’s cutting it in crosswise strips for baking, a box of Panko breadcrumbs on the counter.
 Katja is standing next to her, Mani is dealing with laundry, Katya is in her room reviewing spreadsheets.